syrupy-project/syrupy/README.md

 ## Contributing

-Feel free to open a PR.
-This project is still in a very early stage, and we're still figuring out what direction we want to move towards.
+Feel free to open a PR or GitHub issue.
+Contributions welcome!

 To develop locally, clone this repository and run `. script/bootstrap` to install test dependencies.
 You can then use `invoke --list` to see available commands.